will-t-harris/will-t-harris/README.md

 # Hi, I'm Will ✨

-I'm a software developer and bikepacker from Berkeley. ☕💻🚴
+I'm a software developer, bikepacker, chess fanatic, and car skeptic from Berkeley. ☕💻🚴

 I write and share projects at [willharris.dev](https://willharris.dev) ✏️